 In General Estate Planning, Trusts

-Blog 2 photoCollecting art or other valuable items can be a passion for many people.
+blog 2 photoCollecting art or other valuable items can be a passion for many people.
 Often such a pastime is more about enjoying the art or the medium itself than about ensuring financial gain.
 However, once you have accumulated a sizable collection, what do you want to happen to it after you pass away?

 It is important that your estate plan address your art separately from your other assets.